 Where to find it: The River Pines segment extends from the Village of Whiting to the Highway 66 bridge in downtown Stevens Point.
 Parking is available in a lot on the south side of Sherman Ave. (south), or in public parking lots in downtown Stevens Point.

 Mileage: The River Pines segment is 3.7 miles, while there are additional trail segments to explore for additional distance.

 Spanning more than three counties in central Wisconsin you'll find the George W. Mead Wildlife Area.
 As Wisconsin's largest wildlife area, it is a haven for outdoor enthusiasts and offers over 33,000 acres of wetlands, forests, and grasslands.
 In the spring, the changing landscape is perfect for exploring.

-- Mileage: Up to 80 miles of trails and expansive acreage is available.
+Mileage: Up to 80 miles of trails and expansive acreage are available.

 The sounds of spring are always loud and clear on the 280-acre Schmeeckle Reserve natural area on the University of Wisconsin - Stevens Point campus.
 Free and open to the public, you'll want to spend some time exploring the five miles of trails.
 While you are there, climb the treehouse, sit in the giant carved chairs near the visitor center, and hike the Frog Chorus Trail or the 1-mile loop around Lake Joanis.

 Where to find it: On the northside of Stevens Point, as part of the University of Wisconsin - Stevens Point campus.
 Parking is available at the visitors center (off of North Point Drive) and along Maria Drive (on the southern edge, near Lake Joanis).

 Mileage: 5 miles of trails, with connections to the Green Circle Trail to the east and west.

 Did you know?
 The Frog Chorus Trail is named for the symphony of sounds you'll hear in the spring, including spring peepers, wood frogs, and toads.